 2020 has seen a sea-change in how the democratic process can work.
-The move to on-line meetings offers not only sustainability benefits in the reduction of travel and power requirements, but also enables accessibility and social inclusion benefits for our citizens.
+The move to on-line meetings offers not only sustainability benefits in the reduction of travel and power requirements, but also enables greater accessibility and social inclusion benefits for our residents.

-However, face-to-face service is still a requirement for many to support this we will:

-Develop a hybrid approach to public meetings so that public meetings can be attended both online and in person to maximise accessibility and support resident engagement.
+However, face-to-face service is still a requirement for many; to support this we have already invested in tools to enable public meetings to be attended both online and in person to maximise accessibility and support resident; hybrid meetings.
+We will continue to look at what tools will further support hybrid meetings.